rodosdet/rodosdet/README.md

 #### SDET | Forte Group
 10/2022 - 11/2023  - Remote

+* **Tasks:**
 * **Customer:** Leading global risk and compliance solutions company.
 A company that provides software as a service (SaaS) products, software-enabled services (SeS), print, and compliance services related to US Securities and Exchange Commission regulations to companies in capital and investment markets.
-* **Responsibilities:**  Requirements analisys, functional testing, bug triage, automation scripts creation and maintanence, automation run analisys, regression testing
 * **Team and Methodology:** Scrum, Remote Latam-Europe-EEUU
+* **Challenges:**  Another teams testing work takeover, converting manual testcases to automated, start from scratch project, defining processes, new QA framework for API, new QA framework for UI

 1. Stage 2
-	* **Challenges:**   Start from scratch project, defining processes, new QA framework for API, new QA framework for UI
-	* **Tasks:**
+	* **Tasks and responsibilities:**
-		- Creating detailed, comprehensive, and well-structured test plans and test cases
-		- Planning and coordinating testing activities
-		- Designing, developing, and executing automation scripts
-		- Identifying, recording, documenting, and tracking bugs
+		- Attending grooming and planning meetings to analyze backlog and then define estimation, scope, priority, etc. Aiming shift-left in quality terms.
-		- Performing thorough regression testing when bugs are resolved
+		- Performing ad hoc exploratory testing over every SDLC stage.
-		- Tracking quality assurance metrics and report them
+		- Functional testing on every Story delivered, run functional and integration test suites on every Sprint.
+		- Maintaining, improving, and increasing testing repository, promoting manual tests to automation, scripting new tests to automation framework, fixing, and updating already automated tests.
+		- Bug reporting on every test run, Bug triage for reports coming outside the team, keeping the focus on having all details and traceability needed.
+		- Regression testing, Sanity for every fix, through every  place were bug was reported.
+		- Building metrics for every stage and part to deliver clarification of quality state, reporting test runs outcomes to managers, leaders, and stakeholders.
+		- Agreeing on testing processes, testing strategy, and Way of Work for a new stage where all testware should be built from scratch, tests repository, and automation frameworks.
 	* **Tools:**   Azure ADO, Github, Java Selenium, Cucumber, Serenity, IntellJ IDEA, Postman

 2. Stage 1
-	* **Challenges:**   Another teams testing work takeover, converting manual testcases to automated
-	* **Achievements:**   Bug amount reduction, better quality metrics
+	* **Tasks and responsibilities:**
+		- Attending grooming and planning meetings to analyze backlog and then define estimation, scope, priority, etc. Aiming shift-left in quality terms.
+		- Maintaining, improving, fixing, and updating already automated tests.
+		- Bug reporting on every test run, Bug triage for reports coming outside the team, keeping the focus on having all details and traceability needed.
+		- Building metrics for every stage and part to deliver clarification of quality state, reporting test runs outcomes to managers, leaders, and stakeholders.
 	* **Tools:**   Azure ADO, Github, Selenium for C#, Visual Studio

 #### QA Tester | Endava
 01/2022 - 08/2022  - Remote

 * **Customer:** One of the key players in the area of hospitality workforce, inventory management and cost-control operations platform
-* **Responsibilities:** Manual testing over ongoing developments and Automated Regression testing
+* **Team and Methodology:** Kanban at beginning then Scrum, ARG-EEUU
 * **Challenges:** Due europe situation it was required to pick up the slack and try to reach pace quickly so development cycle not be affected
+* **Tasks and responsibilities:**
+		- Attending grooming and planning meetings to analyze backlog and then define estimation, scope, priority, etc. Aiming shift-left in quality terms.
+		- Performing ad hoc exploratory testing over every SDLC stage.
+		- Functional testing on every Story delivered, run functional and integration test suites on every Sprint.
+		- Maintaining, and improving, testing repository, fixing, and updating already automated tests on Python-Selenium automation framework.
+		- Bug reporting on every test run, Bug triage for reports coming outside the team, keeping the focus on having all details and traceability needed.
+		- Regression testing, Sanity for every fix, through every  place were bug was reported.
-* **Achievements:** Carrying out testing activities, both manual and automated accordingly with requierements and proposing process improvements in places where we could have benefits
+		- Proposing improvements on testing processes, testing strategy, etc. in places where we could have benefits.
 * **Tools:** Rally, Testrail, PyCharm, SOAPui, MSSQL
-* **Team and Methodology:** Kanban at beginning then Scrum, ARG-EEUU

 #### QA Engineer | Cognizant Softvision
 05/2021 - 11/2021  - Remote

 * **Customer:** A privately held American global food corporation which some major businesses are trading, purchasing and distributing grain and other agricultural commodities
-* **Responsabilities:** Carry on manual tests and defining and implementing automation strategy and tools for both Web and API developments of the modernization project for one of largest food american corporation.
+* **Team and Methodology:** Scrum, Remote, Latam
+* **Tasks and responsibilities:**
+		- Attending grooming and planning meetings to analyze backlog and then define estimation, scope, priority, etc. Aiming shift-left in quality terms.
+		- Functional testing on every Story delivered, run functional test suites on every Sprint.
+		- Maintaining, improving, and increasing testing repository.
+		- Bug reporting on every test run, Bug triage for reports coming outside the team, keeping the focus on having all details and traceability needed.
+		- Regression testing, Sanity for every fix, through every  place were bug was reported.
+		- Building metrics for every stage and part to deliver clarification of quality state, reporting test runs outcomes to managers, leaders, and stakeholders.
+		- Assessing testing processes to discover possible needs for modification to be able to hold automation testing in the SDLC.
+		- Present POC to validate reliability of including automated testing in the project, (Cypress for ui tests).
 * **Tools:** Javascript, Cypress, Postman, Jira.
-* **Team and Methodology:** Scrum, Remote, Latam

 #### QA Automation | Intive
 10/2020 - 04/2021 - Remote

 * **Customer:** Local fintech that offer financial servicies, CC, payments, and others
+* **Team and Methodology:** Scrum, Spanish, 9 people.
 * **Responsabilities:** Support with the maintenance and creation of automation scripts for mobile and backend solutions, both built on Java-Karate.
 Also the support of the manual test tasks of the mobile app and backend developments all this in agile Scrum methodology.
+* **Tasks and responsibilities:**
+		- Attending grooming and planning meetings to analyze backlog and then define estimation, scope, priority, etc..
+		- Functional testing on every Story delivered, run functional and integration test suites on every Sprint.
+		- Maintaining, improving, and increasing testing repository, promoting manual tests to automation, scripting new tests to both automation frameworks (UI 'n API), fixing, and updating already automated tests.
+		- Bug reporting on every test run, Bug triage for reports coming outside the team, keeping the focus on having all details and traceability needed.
+		- Building metrics for every stage and part to deliver clarification of quality state, reporting test runs outcomes to managers, leaders, and stakeholders.
+		- Regression testing, Sanity for every fix, through every  place were bug was reported.
 * **Tools:** Java, Gerkhin, Karate DSL (Rest-assured with BDD layer), Postman, Appium, Android SDK, Android Emulators, Jira.
-* **Team and Methodology:** Scrum, Spanish, 9 people.

 #### QA Engineer | Belatrix Software
 02/2015 - 07/2020  - Mendoza, Argentina